sei-jed-10/w01d03-HW2/README.md

 Method 1
 ```
-Name:
+Name: String Length
-Description:
+Description: The length property returns the length of a string.

 Example using it:
+var txt = "Mohammed Alghamdi";
+var sln = txt.length;
 ```

 Method 2
 ```
-Name:
-Description:
+Name: Finding a String in a String
+Description: The indexOf() method returns the index of (the position of) the first occurrence of a specified text in a string.
 Example using it:
+var str = "Hellow, Welcome to GA";
+var pos = str.indexOf("GA");
 ```

 Method 3
 ```
-Name:
-Description:
+Name: Searching for a String in a String
+Description: The search() method searches a string for a specified value and returns the position of the match:
 Example using it:
+var str = "Please locate where 'locate' occurs!";
+var pos = str.search("locate");

 ```
 ---